What are the hours of operation?

 You can see all of our rates here.
-If you are visiting more than once per season, a season pass is the best option.
+If you are visiting more than once per season, a season pass is the most economical option.

-Some guests visit for a couple hours, some for a couple of days.
+Some guests visit for a couple of hours, some for a couple of days.
 We recommend allowing a minimum of 3-4 hours.
-If you don't have time to see everything you want in one day, simply bring your receipt back the following day and our admission staff will check you in at no extra cost.

 The main road running through Kings Landing is 1.1 km each way with plenty of rest stops along the way.
 Free, hop-on, hop-off wagon rides are also available.
 We recommend wearing comfortable shoes, drinking plenty of water, and protecting yourself from the sun.

-There are no additional fees for horse and wagon rides at Kings Landing.
-There are 7 stops at Kings Landing at which you can hop on or off.
-Check our map for details.
+There are no additional charges for horse and wagon rides at Kings Landing.
+Check our map for details on where to catch a wagon ride.
 The rides run consistently throughout the day with a scheduled break for lunch.
 Breaks are also taken at the teamster’s discretion to care for the horses and switch out teams.
 Horse and wagon rides may be delayed in order to repair road damage due to heavy rains or other extreme weather.
 Our horses always come first.
-Kings Landing has taken care to select Percheron and Belgian horses for our horse and wagon teams.
-These heritage breeds have been bred specifically for agriculture and hauling heavy goods.
+All animal-related programming is subject to the health and safety of the animals.

 Yes.
 Wheelchairs and electric scooters are available at the Welcome Centre on a first-come, first-served basis.
 There are no fees for their use, but a waiver must be completed before accessing an electric scooter.
 We have a limited supply and reservations are not permitted.

-Reservations at the King’s Head Inn Restaurant are only required for themed dinners (Feast in the Village, Victorian Thanksgiving, Harvest Home, and Christmas) and for groups of 15 or more.
-You can make a reservation by leaving a message at (506) 363-4966 or by emailing firstname.lastname@example.org.
+Reservations at the King’s Head Inn Restaurant are only required for groups of 15 or more.
+You can make a reservation by leaving a message at (506) 363-4968 or by emailing firstname.lastname@example.org.
 A member of our team will confirm your reservation at their earliest convenience.

 All guests, including those only visiting the King’s Head Inn Restaurant, must pay admission.
-Tickets to themed dinners include admission to Kings Landing for the day of the reservation.
+You do not need to pay admission to order from the Axe & Plough Café in the Welcome Centre.